 COVID-19 response teams

-As of Feb.
-1, 2021, the ongoing work of facilitating timely, appropriate and consistent action in response to COVID-19 is being led by Risk Management Services through an advisory group of senior leaders and an operational team.
+The ongoing work of facilitating timely, appropriate and consistent action in response to COVID-19 is led by Risk Management Services in collaboration with an advisory group of senior leaders and an operational team.

 COVID-19 Advisory Committee

 The committee, made up of senior leaders, provides continued oversight of NAIT’s coordinated response to COVID-19 and will support the strategic planning necessary as we introduce more in-person activity on our campuses.

 As outlined in its mandate, the team will

 - enable the Coordinated Response Team (CRT) to facilitate timely, appropriate, and consistent action in response to cases of COVID-19 on campus

-- ensure that each business unit represented—including their respective reporting elements—provides appropriate situational awareness and resource status information to the CRT in order to enable a coordinated whole-of-NAIT response to COVID-19
+- ensure that a cross-section of business units are represented—including their respective reporting elements—to provide appropriate situational awareness and resource status information to the CRT in order to enable a coordinated whole-of-NAIT response to COVID-19

 - identify, coordinate, and enable solutions and actions across all business units that are in the best interest of the whole-of-NAIT as identified in the vision, principles, and objectives set out by Executive Management Committee (EMC)